 If you focus all of your customer growth and retention efforts on “delighting” customers what you think customers used to want, you will miss out on opportunities to better serve them in the future.
 To thrive today and beyond, you must anticipate customer needs and challenges and find innovative ways to solve them, while making doing business with you as seamless as possible.

 Your ability to manage customer growth and retention is ultimately dependent on your ability to adapt to ever changing customer expectations and desires.
 Understanding your customers’ – what they do or don’t do, how they feel, what they want – will help you succeed.
-Learn more about how implementing a Customer Success solution can help your company grow closer to its customers and grow recurring revenue.
+Learn more about how implementing an inside sales outsourcing solution can help your company grow closer to its customers and grow recurring revenue.